MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Set-MgBetaEducationUserAssignmentSubmissionUpResourceFolder.md

 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgEducationUserAssignmentSubmissionUpResourceFolder](/powershell/module/Microsoft.Graph.Education/Set-MgEducationUserAssignmentSubmissionUpResourceFolder?view=graph-powershell-1.0)

 ## SYNTAX